 Virtual ERS-3 Certification

 Want to deepen your knowledge of the Environment Rating Scales?
 ERS Certification is a great way to gain a deeper understanding of the scales with the support of our state anchors.
 Certification in the Environment Rating Scales provides early childhood professionals with a live opportunity to use the skills gained in training.
 Being certified shows that you are capable of observing in classrooms using the Environment Rating Scales and that you have additional expertise.
-Participants wishing to go through the certification process should email the Advancement Team at Clayton to set up a date for each scale they want to certify.
+Participants wishing to go through the certification process should use the Certification Request Form (linked below) to set up a date for each scale they want to certify.
 Virtual certification entails completing a series of modules through Google Forms.
-The participants will have a full week to complete a virtual certification and will have a one-hour consultation upon completion with a highly trained Advancement Team member, who will answer questions about the virtual certification process.
+The participants will have a full week to complete a virtual certification and will have a one-hour consultation upon completion with a highly trained Quality Advancement Team member, who will answer questions about the virtual certification process.
 This certification is valid for one year, and participants must go through the process every year to maintain certification.
 If your certification lapses, re-training on the Environment Rating Scale will be required.

 Prerequisites: To become certified for the first time, completion of Environment Rating Scale (ERS) Training within the last 12 months for the scale you are certifying in is required.
 If you maintain certification by recertifying annually and not allowing your certification to lapse, ERS training is not required again.
 There are three different ways you can meet this requirement: